Trump administration cuts specialized suicide prevention service for LGBTQ+ youth

 The higher risk of suicide for LGBTQ+ youth has been well documented by surveys, psychologist Benjamin Miller, an adjunct professor at Stanford School of Medicine told NPR.

-"Just last year alone, approximately 40% of LGBTQ youth considered suicide," he says, citing data from the most recent survey by The Trevor Project, an advocacy group for LGBTQ+ youth.
+"Just last year alone, approximately 40% of LGBTQ youth considered suicide," he says, citing data from the most recent survey by The Trevor Project, a suicide prevention organization for LGBTQ+ youth.
 "One in 10 had an attempt.
 And for those looking for help, only about half could get the help they need."

 A line like 988 makes it easier for such youth to get mental health support, he adds.